What is Calcium Carbonate?

 - It finds extensive usage in the manufacturing industry as a building material (marble), ingredient for quick lime and cement.

-- On the large scale, it is prepared by passing carbon dioxide gas through calcium hydroxide (slaked lime).
+2. On a large scale, it is prepared by passing carbon dioxide gas through calcium hydroxide (slaked lime).
 However, if carbon dioxide is passed in excess, it forms the soluble calcium hydrogen-carbonate.

 Ca(OH)2 + CO2→ CaCO3 + H2O